(248) 383-1030

 DON’T LET PAIN RUN YOUR LIFE | We can help you take back control of your life.

-Low back pain is a symptom that affects 80% of the general United States population at some point in life with sufficient severity to cause absence from work.
-It is the second most common reason for visits to primary care doctors, and is estimated to cost the American economy $75 billion every year.
+Low back pain is a common issue, affecting 80% of the U.S. population at some point with enough severity to cause missed work.
+It’s the second leading reason for primary care visits and costs the American economy approximately $75 billion annually.

-• Diffuse.
-Diffuse pain is spread over a larger area and comes from deep tissue layers.
+• Diffuse Pain: Discomfort spread over a larger area, originating from deeper tissue layers.

-• Referred.
-The pain is perceived in the lower back but is caused by inflammation elsewhere—often in the kidneys or lower abdomen.
+• Referred Pain: Pain perceived in the lower back but caused by issues elsewhere, like the kidneys or lower abdomen.

 Epidurals